A starter guide to Investly and invoice financing

 In 2016, they raised 600.000 EUR from Speedinvest, the largest venture capital fund from Austria.

-In 2018, when they had a crowdfunding campaign on Seedrs, Investly was worth over 6 million GBP.
-They also managed to secure another 670k GBP funding from Seedrs investors.
+In 2018, when it had a crowdfunding campaign on Seedrs, Investly was worth over 6 million GBP.
+It managed to secure another 670k GBP funding from Seedrs investors.

 Becoming an Investly investor

-You need to be a resident of the EEA (European Economic Area) in order to become an investor.
+You need to be a resident of the EEA (European Economic Area) to become an investor.
 If you live in a different country, Investly also accepts investors that have an Estonian e-residency.

 You can only fund your account through bank transfer, and it takes around 1 day for the funds to arrive in your account.
 I’ve done this using my Revolut account.